oconnor0/fourth-world-srd/content/equipment/_index.md

 ## Weapons

 1. A simple weapon starts at d6.
-An X weapon starts at d8.
+An advanced weapon starts at d8.
 2. Make the weapon two-handed to increase the dice one step.
 3. Pick one trait for a simple weapon.
-Pick two traits for an X weapon.
+Pick two traits for an advanced weapon.
 4. Traits:
-  1. Thrown - The weapon can be thrown X feet.
+  1. Thrown - The weapon can be thrown 20 feet.
   2. Ranged - Decrease the dice one step.
-The weapon gains a range of X.
+The weapon gains a range of 100.
   3. Accurate - Decrease the dice one step. +1 to attacks made with this weapon.
   4. Heavy - Increase the dice one step.
 Small creatures attack with disadvantage with this weapon.
   5. Light - Decrease the dice one step.
 This is small enough to be used effectively in your off-hand.